saaiqSAS/SAS-STE-v1/README.md

 SAS-STE-v1 is a beta text encryption algorithm designed by SAS.
 Source code will be soon available.
-For now enjoy the beta executables.
+For now enjoy the beta wizard executables.

 -SAS-